 \section{Surfaces of general type}

+To date, the best indecomposability result for regular surfaces of general type is \cite[Theorem~4.1]{2304.14048}.
+The only surfaces for which indecomposability is expected but not yet known, are described in \cite[Corollary~4.7]{2304.14048}: such a surface needs to be minimal, have~$\HH^1(S,\mathcal{O}_S)=0$ (i.e., it is regular), $\HH^2(S,\mathcal{O}_S)\neq 0$, and it must have a~1-dimensional component in the canonical base locus which cannot be contracted to a point in the category of algebraic spaces.

-In this section we consider two classes of smooth complex projective surfaces of general type, and we apply \Cref{theorem:indecomposability} and \Cref{corollary:zero-dim-Bs} in order to achieve the indecomposability of their derived categories.
-In particular, \Cref{subsection:horikawa} concerns the so-called Horikawa surfaces, of which we summarise what is known about their canonical base loci and their behaviour under degeneration in \Cref{appendix:horikawa}. \Cref{subsection:ciliberto} is instead concerned with a series of examples of double coverings of the projective plane introduced by Ciliberto \cite{MR0778862}, whose construction is retraced in \Cref{appendix:ciliberto}.
+In this section we will consider two classes of regular smooth complex projective surfaces of general type of the sort described in the previous paragraph.
+We explain how the canonical base locus for these surfaces varies in families, in order to understand the indecomposability of their derived categories.

+\Cref{subsection:horikawa} concerns the so-called \emph{Horikawa surfaces}.
+We summarise what is known about their canonical base loci and describe the behaviour under degeneration in \Cref{appendix:horikawa}. \Cref{subsection:ciliberto} is instead concerned with a series of examples of \emph{double covers of the projective plane} introduced by Ciliberto \cite{MR0778862}.

 In both cases we study surfaces $S$ having positive-dimensional canonical base locus, and our argument for proving the indecomposability of~$\derived^\bounded(S)$ relies on the behaviour of their canonical base loci in families.
 This description of the canonical base locus will be in turn used in \Cref{section:hilbert-schemes} to bootstrap indecomposability results for the Hilbert schemes of points $S^{[n]}$.